jiyunwoo02/jiyunwoo02/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&height=180&color=gradient&text=Welcome%20to%20Jiyun's%20Github&fontSize=40&animation=fadeIn)

-- 🔭 I’m currently in Kwangwoon University, Department of Information Convergence
+- 🔭 I’m currently a senior at Kwangwoon University, Department of Information Convergence
+- ⚡ I'm working as an intern in SW development
-- 🌱 I’m currently participating in a project using "Django/Python/SQL/React/HTML/CSS/JavaScript"
+- 🌱 I’m participating in a project using "Django/Python/SQL/React/HTML/CSS/JavaScript"
 - 📫 How to reach me: jiyunwoo33@gmail.com or jiyunlotus@naver.com

 ***